 - Huskies are pack animals, so they are used to being around other dogs and kept occupied with various tasks.

-- For huskies, you’ll need to make sure someone is home a good chunk of the time, or you need to be prepared to pay a pet sitter.
+- For huskies, you’ll need to ensure someone is home a good chunk of the time or be prepared to pay a pet sitter.

 Tips For Providing Adequate Exercise For Your Dog